 Q: What is the best way to insulate an unvented cathedral ceiling in a detached workshop?
 I plan to insulate before installing an AC and heating system (thinking mini-split).
 Is closed-cell spray foam the best, or only, good option in this case?
 I don’t plan on finishing the space with drywall, although wouldn’t rule it out in the future. .And given that it’s only a workshop with occasional use, I only want the minimum insulation (for cost reasons) to prevent moisture issues.
 I’ve living in Region 5 in Pennsylvania.
 Hoping you can advise. – Paul

 A: Assuming you have full access to the joist spaces from below, you could certainly spray foam up against the roof sheathing.
 In general, closed-cell foam is the best choice for unvented cathedral ceilings.
-It is also one of the most expensive, and most building inspectors will not allow it to be left uncovered (for fire-code reasons).
+It provides a high R-value per inch as well as air and vapor control in one application, assuming it is done correctly.
+However, most building inspectors will not allow spray foam to be left uncovered (for fire-code reasons).

 Insulation and Moisture

-In most cases, however, insulation will not help prevent moisture problems.
+In most cases, insulation will not help prevent moisture problems.
 In fact, insulation can lead to moisture issues if not done properly.
 The reason is this: In cold weather, insulation in the roof cavity makes the roof sheathing colder (the sheathing is insulated from the warmth below).
 The colder roof sheathing is then more likely to form condensation or frost on its underside if household moisture reaches the sheathing.
-The same thing occurs in walls with cavity insulation.
+Moisture problems are more common in roof spaces than walls due to the “stack effect” — warm, moist household air moving upward toward to roof in cold weather.

-The moisture could get into the ceiling from warm, moist indoor air leaking into the roof cavity through openings for ceiling lights, plumbing vents, or framing details that create gaps.
-Gaps in the insulation from installation errors can also expose the sheathing.
+Moist indoor air could leak into the roof cavity through openings for ceiling lights, plumbing vents, wiring, or framing details that create gaps.
+With foam board, gaps in the insulation at joints and around the perimeter can also allow moist indoor air to reach the roof sheathing.

 However, since this is just a workshop, most likely the indoor air will not have the high indoor moisture levels (from kitchens, bathrooms, houseplants, etc.) that can cause moisture problems.
-Other sources of high levels of indoor moisture include storage of wet firewood, a slab foundation without a sub-slab vapor barrier, or a very wet building site without proper surface drainage and subsurface moisture control.
+Other sources of high indoor moisture levels include storage of wet firewood, slabs without a sub-slab vapor barrier, or a very wet building site without proper surface drainage and subsurface moisture control.

 Roof Leaks

-These roofs dry out very slowly, and almost entirely to the interior, which is why you should never use a vapor retarder under the finish ceiling with an unvented roof.
-If a vapor retarder is required by code, you can use one of the expensive “smart” vapor barriers such as MemBrain or Intello.
-Whether or not you use vapor retarder, you want an air-tight “air barrier” such as well sealed drywall to keep out moisture from the house.
+Unvented spray-foam roofs dry out very slowly, and almost entirely to the interior, which is why you should never use an impermeable vapor barrier, such a poly sheeting, under the finish ceiling.
+If a vapor retarder is required by code, it is best to use one of the expensive “smart” vapor barriers such as MemBrain or Intello.
+With “cut-and-cobble” insulation, you will also want an air-tight “air barrier” such as well sealed drywall to keep household air out of the roof cavities.
+With properly installed spray foam, an additional air barrier is usually not needed.

 Vented Roof Options